Benson Center student grants are open to both undergraduates and graduates

 Benson Center student grants are awarded through the CU Boulder Scholarship Application service.
 The service accepts applications through a common platform, available at https://colorado.academicworks.com/.
 Please check there for the latest submission deadlines and requirements.

 The Center offers three types of student scholarships:

-NEW!
+DEADLINE EXTENDED!
 The John J. Wehman Scholarship is awarded to undergraduate students who are working in the areas of Philosophy, Politics, and Economics.
 Preference may be given to applicants who can demonstrate financial need as determined by the Office of Financial Aid.
 Scholarship awards are made in the early fall, and students serve as Wehman Scholars through the academic year.
 Awardees automatically become Benson Center Undergraduate Fellows.
 Amount: $1500, renewable.
 NEW APPLICATION DEADLINE: SEPT.
 30, 2022 More information

 The Harper PhD Fellowship is awarded to CU Boulder PhD students who commit to year-long participation in the Center’s programming, annual theme, and the larger goal of fostering intellectual diversity and dialogue on the campus and in the broader community.
 The fellowship is worth $4,000 and is made possible through a generous donation by June Harper.
 More information